Top Gear series 9: US Special: Cow on Camaro

-Level Crossing Public Service Video
+Level crossing public service video

-During episode 5, Clarkson filmed a segment in which he did a public service video about Level Crossings, with a reconstruction organised by Network Rail as part of their Don't Run The Risk campaign.
+During episode 5, Clarkson filmed a segment in which he did a public service video about level crossings, with a reconstruction organised by Network Rail as part of their Don't Run The Risk campaign.
 However, the segment was heavily criticised after it had been aired.
 Some of the criticism it garnered was due to the fact that it was broadcast two days after the Cumbria train crash, even though the crash had not been caused by a track incursion.
 Other criticism was on the reconstruction by Network Rail, with Anthony Smith, chief executive of the rail watchdog Passenger Focus, stating that "We need to raise awareness of the issue, but now is not the right time."
 However, because the item had been delayed for several weeks due to an earlier fatal level crossing crash, it was decided that with only one more programme remaining in the series along with the frequency of level crossing accidents, that there was no other "appropriate" time to show the film without "offending" somebody.

 A repeat of the episode was due to be aired on 1 March 2007, but because of another death on a level crossing that had occurred earlier that morning, it was decided that the repeat would not be shown.
 Instead, it was replaced with the "Best of Top Gear" episode that had been postponed by Hammond's crash.